RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

     Working with binary data
 ---

-By default, Triggers and Functions will decode all data as string and will raise error on failures.
-Though usefull for most users sometimes there is a need to work with binary data.
-In order to do so, the library developer has to considerations the following:
+By default, Triggers and Functions will decode all data as a string and will raise error on failures.
+Though useful for most users, sometimes there is a need to work with binary data.
+In order to do so, the library developer has to consider the following:

 1. Binary function arguments
 2. Binary command results
-3. Binary keys names On [KeySpace triggers](./triggers/KeySpace_Triggers.md)
+3. Binary key names on [KeySpace triggers](./triggers/KeySpace_Triggers.md)
 4. Binary data on [stream triggers](./triggers/Stream_Triggers.md)

 ### Binary Function Arguments

-It is possible to instruct Triggers and Functions not to decode function arguments as `JS` `Strings` using [redis.functionFlags.RAW_ARGUMENTS](./Function_Flags.md) function flag.
+It is possible to instruct Triggers and Functions not to decode function arguments as `JS` `Strings` using the [redis.functionFlags.RAW_ARGUMENTS](./Function_Flags.md) function flag.
 In this case, the function arguments will be given as `JS` `ArrayBuffer`.
 Example:

 ```js
 #!js api_version=1.0 name=lib